alan-turing-institute/data-safe-haven/docs/design/security_decisions/security_claims.md

 ### Which means::

-- Users can write to the `/output` volume
+- Users can write to the `/output` volume.
 - A {ref}`role_system_manager` can view and download data in the `/output` volume via `Azure Storage Explorer`.

 ## 9. Software ingress